rogerkeays/racket-fluent/README.md

 ## Function Composition

-Using the function composition operator (~>), *fluent* inserts the left hand side as the first parameter to the procedure on the right hand side.
-Use ~~> to add the left hand side as the last parameter to the procedure.
+Using the function composition operator, `~>`, *fluent* inserts the left hand side as the first parameter to the procedure on the right hand side.
+Use `~~>` to add the left hand side as the last parameter to the procedure.

     (data ~> procedure params)     becomes    (procedure data params) (data ~~> procedure params)    becomes    (procedure params data)